How to Deal With the Question of Selfishness as a Faith Writer

 As someone who connects my heart with the heart of the Father best when I’m writing out my thoughts, questions, and prayers, I see the activity as something more than a hobby or even a job.
 It’s living out the way God wired me to know him.

-Thinking of writing as a connection point with God makes me prioritize the activity differently than if I consider it only as a hobby or job.
+Writing is more than a hobby or a job.
+It’s living out the way God wired me to know him.
+Share on XThinking of writing as a connection point with God makes me prioritize the activity differently than if I consider it only as a hobby or job.

 I’ve heard it said somewhere that for writers, the act of writing allows them to become more fully their true selves.
 I would alter that for writers of faith to say that writing forms us to become more who God intends for us to be.
 I’ve seen how God has used it for my sanctification, and I’ve also been honored to hear of how it impacts the faith journey of others.

 As we invite God into the creation process he sparks our thoughts, inspires our phrases, and illuminates our minds.
 And when we pass on these words to others, we do so with the trust that he will use them for the good and growth of others.
 A piece of writing advice I read (I can’t remember where) said that if you don’t feel anything when you’re writing, then the reader won’t feel anything as they’re reading.
-Similarly, if we want our readers to encounter God’s glory through our writing, then we first need to encounter his glory in our own hearts and in the privacy of our own written pages
+Similarly, if we want our readers to encounter God’s glory through our writing, then we first need to encounter his glory in our own hearts and in the privacy of our own written pages.

 I’ve never heard someone ask or consider whether spending time with God is selfish.
 By writing and entering into the presence of God, he transforms us and gives us peace.
 We carry those resulting gifts to our families, friends, and the world.
 Making him known was what we were made to do.